 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual pupils

-- Responding appropriately to pupils whose parents wish them to be withdrawn from the [non-statutory/non-science] components of RSE
+- Responding appropriately to pupils whose parents wish them to be withdrawn from the non-statutory/non-science components of RSE

 Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the headteacher.
+Tutors are responsible for teaching RSE at Meden, but this has been carefully planned for by the RSE lead.